+- u.
 Members of the Nominating Committee are appointed by the Leadership Committee with four members named to include two representatives from the Burnett School of Biomedical Sciences and two from other Departments within the College of Medicine.
-The chair of this

-- committee shall be the immediate past president of the Faculty Council.
+The chair of this committee shall be the immediate past president of the Faculty Council.
 Members shall serve staggered three-year terms. - v.
 The Nominating Committee shall have the responsibility of preparing a slate of candidates from among the Core Faculty for the office of vice president, for the elected members of the Faculty Advocate Committee, and for the positions for the Faculty Council Representative committee.
-To promote a broad viewpoint in all issues affecting faculty, the committee will consider all forms of diversity in its identification of candidates for open positions.
+To promote a broad viewpoint in all issues affecting faculty, the committee will consider candidates with varying perspectives for open positions.
 Members of the Nominating Committee may not be candidates for these positions. - w.
 Nominations may be solicited via written or electronic correspondence, or in person.
-The Nominating Committee shall confirm the willingness of nominated faculty to serve in positionsprior to elections. - x.
-The Nominating Committee of the Faculty Council shall report to the Leadership Committee thenames of confirmed candidates for these positions to be filled by May 15, prior to the start of the term of the open position(s).
+The Nominating Committee shall confirm the willingness of nominated faculty to serve in positions prior to elections.

+x.
+The Nominating Committee of the Faculty Council shall report to the Leadership Committee the names of confirmed candidates for these positions to be filled by May 15, prior to the start of the term of the open position(s).